m-lab/website/_pages/faq.md

 * Try running the test again.
 Perhaps a sporadic network issue caused the problem.
 * Try running the test from a different location.
 For example, if it failed at your home, does the test work at a coffee shop?
-* If the test doesn't ever start or never completes, is your connection is behind a firewall?
+* If the test doesn't start or never completes, is your connection is behind a firewall?
 This may be the case at some workplaces where the network is actively managed.

 If you find that none of the above solves the issue you are experiencing, you can report a bug by emailing [support@measurementlab.net](mailto:support@measurementlab.net).